pcda17/pcda17.github.io/week-03.md

 import numpy
 numpy.mean(lifespans_1880s)
 ```
-**Tip:** The code above imports the entire `numpy` library.
-Python also lets us import libraries’ individual functions to the current environment, which can make code more compact.
+**Tip:** The code above imports the entire `numpy` package.
+Python also lets us import packages’ individual functions to the current environment, which can make code more compact.

 ```python3
 from numpy import mean
 mean(lifespans_1880s)
 ```
-Another common convention is to rename `numpy` to `np` at the import step.
+A common convention is to rename `numpy` to `np` at the import step.

 ```python3
 import numpy as np